 I also get a much clearer image of a couple’s vision once they share the creative aspects of their wedding.
 I am a very visual person by nature and by sharing examples of what they envision their wedding to look like either through Pinterest or mood boards, I am able to figure out which direction I need to go in design-wise for their backdrop, props, and photo / GIF templates.
 I like for all of the details to work well together and look cohesive.

-Where do you find the most inspiration?
+Where do you find the most inspiration for your photo booth?

 OHD: We find a lot of creative inspiration from fashion magazines, storefront displays, and staying in tune with trends changing in other industries that we can apply to our own work.